-Make sure the repair work was done at a reputable shop.
-If it was completed by a backyard mechanic, you are taking a huge risk.
+Where was the repair work done?
+Ensure that the repairs were carried out at a reputable workshop.
+If the work was done by an unlicensed or backyard mechanic, you may be taking a significant risk.